This rich and moist Blood Orange Chocolate Cake is infused with fresh blood orange juice and drizzled with homemade blood orange glaze!

 Drizzle over cooled cake, leave to set for 20-30 minutes, slice, and serve!

-Tips for the Best Blood Orange Chocolate Cake
+Tips for the Best Chocolate Blood Orange Cake

 Common Cake Problems and Solutions